Phone sex: United States

-By the end of the 1980s, nearly all of the major local phone companies in the United States, plus the major long-distance carriers, were actively involved in the adult chat line business.
-The telephone companies would provide billing services for chat line companies.
-Typically the telephone companies would bill callers to chat lines and then remit 45% of the money collected to chat line operators.
+By the end of the 1980s, nearly all of the major local phone companies in the United States, plus the major long-distance carriers, were actively involved in the phone sex business.
+The telephone companies would provide billing services for phone sex companies.
+Typically the telephone companies would bill callers to phone sex lines and then remit 45% of the money collected to the performers.
 The telephone companies placed the chat line charges on a customer's local phone bill.
-If a customer disputed a charge, the telephone company would usually "forgive" the charge but block the caller from calling any other chat lines.
+If a customer disputed a charge, the telephone company would usually refund the charge but block the caller from calling any other phone sex lines.
 In 1988, the American phone sex industry generated an estimated $54 million annually (for both producers and telecommunications providers), according to the Information Industry Bulletin.
 In the 1990s and into the 2000s American Telnet was one of the largest phone sex companies in the US.

-By 2007 only Verizon, Sprint and AT&T remained in the chat line business in the U.S. By 2007 Verizon and MCI had merged and only a few chat line companies remained active as a result.
+In 2002 profits from phone sex were estimated at one billion dollars a year.
+In 2007 the group Citizens for Responsibility and Ethics in Washington estimated that phone sex earned U.S. telephone companies close to $500 million per year.
+By 2007 Verizon and MCI had merged and only a few phone sex companies remained active as a result; Verizon, Sprint, and AT&T were the only carriers still providing billing services to these companies.
 Verizon provided billing services to calls made in Massachusetts, Rhode Island and Maine.
 AT&T and MCI offered nationwide collection services, with a cap of $50 per call.

-In 2002 profits from phone sex were estimated at one billion dollars a year.
-In 2007 the group Citizens for Responsibility and Ethics in Washington estimated that phone sex earned U.S. telephone companies close to $500 million per year.

 The vast majority of modern services in the United States use toll-free numbers whereby clients can dial up to request a call with a particular performer using credit cards, ACH Network systems, and a variety of other billing methods.
-There are still some services that rely upon premium-rate telephone numbers (e.g., 976 and 900 numbers) for billing purposes, although this practice has been largely abandoned due to the high rate of fraud associated with these lines and the inability to dial 900 and 976 lines from cellular phones.
+There are still some services that rely upon premium-rate telephone numbers for billing purposes, although this practice has been largely abandoned due to the high rate of fraud associated with these lines and the inability to dial 900 and 976 lines from cellular phones.
 As a direct result, most telephone companies allow their customers to block outgoing calls to premium-rate telephone numbers.
 In 1996, the FCC changed regulations on 900 numbers to address abuse of these services by minors and fraud concerns.